 Whether your lawn issues come from sun exposure or too much shade, we will help you get back on track with the proper lawn care techniques and high-quality products.
 Simple Lawn Solutions offers our expert tips on ensuring your lawn is getting everything it needs, from liquid grass fertilizer to proper hydration.
 We’ll help teach you the best way to balance the sun and the shade for different types of grass.

 If you live in an area with warmer weather or have a lawn exposed to full sun for most of the day, you may want to consider the installation of warm-season grass.
 Not only do warm-season grasses have the ability to withstand long bouts of full sun, but they are also more equipped to handle longer seasons of high heat.
-Most warm-season grasses can handle up to six hours of sunlight, but some warm-season grasses can thrive with up to eight hours in full sun.
+Most warm-season grasses love as much sun as you can provide, and thrive with eight hours of full sun.

 Most warm-season grasses are tolerant of full or high hours of sunlight throughout the day.
 Warm-season grasses are generally dense and sturdy to withstand possible sunburn.
 However, robust and tolerable grass doesn't mean your lawn is incapable of damage.
 Check out tips, tricks, and common mistakes, so you don't have any mishaps when treating your warm-season grass.